The power of a proper mental framework is that it is descriptive, predictive, and helps expose blind spots – and all mistakes come from blind spots.

 While the resource is tremendously valuable on its own, the contributions made by our all-in community will allow what Charlie Munger calls “Lollapalooza Effects” to emerge, resulting in outcomes far more powerful than anyone could imagine.
 By hosting this resource online and allowing for our partners to add highlights, ideas, comments, and feedback, we will transform what is typically a passive and single-player learning process into an active and multi-player one.
 Together, we can learn more than we otherwise could.
 Together, we can help each other widen our perspectives.
 Together, we can build a beautiful resource and community that is continuously learning, iterating, and improving.

 We hope this multidisciplinary resource and community helps structure and inform your latticework, widening your perspective, and positively impacting how you live and interact with the world around you.
 We also hope you disagree with parts of it (we’re just students, not experts) and can explain things more clearly and completely than they currently are.
 That way, we can simultaneously improve the resource and ourselves.
-This process truly is an “infinite game” – a journey worth starting and never finishing.
+This process truly is an infinite game – a journey worth starting and never finishing.4Finite and Infinite Games has been hugely influential in thinking through how to structure and incentivize this resource and community.
+Briefly, a finite game is played solely to win whereas an infinite game is played simply for the sake of playing.
+We are playing an infinite game and, if this resonates with you, invite you to join us!

 Next: The Vision